Money Puzzle Exchanger

-Money Puzzle Exchanger is a puzzle game created on January 17, 1997 by Japanese video game developer Face for the Neo Geo MVS arcade system.
+Money Puzzle Exchanger is a puzzle game developed by Face and released on January 17, 1997 for the Neo Geo MVS arcade system.
 Athena Co.
 Ltd. ported it to the Game Boy on August 29, 1997, and the PlayStation on November 5, 1998.
 The Japanese PlayStation version was made available by MonkeyPaw Games on the PlayStation Network's import store on November 16, 2010.
 It was later re-released as part of the Arcade Archives Neo Geo series for PlayStation 4, Xbox One and Nintendo Switch on June 28, 2018.